 ABA HARDTOP powder shall be applied to the freshly-laid concrete floor by the ‘dry shake’ method.
 It shall be applied at the point where light foot traffic leaves an imprint of about 3 to 6 mm.

 The powder shall be applied in two stages, in full accordance with the manufacturer’s instructions.
 Special attention shall be paid to bay edges in accordance with the manufacturer’s written requirements.

 The selected aggregates contained within ABA HARDTOP have a hardness value of 8 on the Mohs original scale.

 This product contains cement which may cause irritation.
 Avoid contact with eyes and prolonged contact with skin.
 If contact occurs wash thoroughly with water and call a doctor.
 Keep product out of reach of children.
-ABA HARDTOP is non-flammable.
+ABA HORDTOP is non-flammable.